Jingnan-Jia/medcam3d/README.md

 # A library that generates the 3D CAM attention maps for 3D networks for 3D medical images

+## How to install it?
+`pip install medcam3d`

+This package is a 3D extension of **pytorch-grad-cam** https://github.com/jacobgil/pytorch-grad-cam.
+But at present, only **Grad-CAM** is supported.
+Other CAM implementations like Grad-CAM++ will be supported later once I have enough time.
+Also very welcome your pull request.

+All the usage and configuration are the same as the original `pytorch-grad-cam` package.

 | Method              | What it does                                                                                                                |
 |---------------------|-----------------------------------------------------------------------------------------------------------------------------|